skeetor/amiga-utils/README.md

 A simple copperlist, where the copper is used to move a colorbar with the vertical blank interrupt.
 This project also shows how to take into account the difference between PAL and NTSC and how the copper has to be used when the extra lines of the PAL screen are to be used.

-### IntegerMathASM
+### IntegerMath

 Demonstration for the 32 bit div/mult and printing formatted strings from ASM.

-### IntegerMathCPP

-Demo to use the faster formatString function, as well as some performance comparison and selftest.
+The CPP project also includes a some performance comparison and selftest.

+### MODPlayer

+Demonstrates the usage of the ptplayer module for playing MOD soundfiles.

+### Compression

+Project for testing and showing the usage of the zlib compression.

 Help: -D CMAKE_FIND_DEBUG_MODE=ON